 Preheat oven to 375°F.

 Bake for 35 to 45 minutes, or until apples are tender and crumbs are golden.
-Serve warm or cold with a dollop of whipped topping or ice cream to the top if you want.
+Serve warm or cold.
+Add a dollop of whipped topping or ice cream to the top if you want.

 Here’s a suggestions to top it off: